-Tucked into the wilderness of the Fraser River Canyon, water flows from a glacial fed creek on Ashala’s off-grid five acre organic farm, Sapo Bravo Organics.
+Tucked into the wilderness of the Fraser River Canyon, water flows from a glacial-fed creek on Ashala Daniel’s off-grid five-acre organic farm, Solstedt Organics.

-Living with a palpable link to the land, Ashala applies low energy use practices and sustainable farming techniques that minimize the dependence on machinery in the garden.
+Living with a palpable link to the land, Ashala applies low-energy practices and sustainable farming techniques that minimize the dependence on machinery in the garden.
 She has fruit trees on half of her land and grows heat-loving ground crops on the rest.

 “My experience with iCertify was very positive, though I am very glad I went to the training session provided to be able to ask a human the questions I had,” says Ashala.

 “iCertify seems to be more in depth than my previous certification application and I wanted to make sure I was providing all necessary information. iCertify is more complex for sure, but easy to work through all the stages.
 I liked that I could save the application renewal and go back and work on it in pieces.”